AnuroopFarkya11/Ride-Buddy/README.md

 ### Key Features

 1. **User Registration and Profiles**
-   - Allow users to sign up/log in via email, phone, or social accounts.
+   - Allow users to sign up/log in via email, phone,z or social accounts.
    - Users should have profiles with photos, contact information, and optional reviews.

 2. **Source & Destination Input**